Richard-Schaller/addon-syrlex2mqtt/addon-syrlex2mqtt/README.md

 Setting up this software involves multiple steps:

 - Find out the IP of your Home Assistant Server.
 For the following example we will assume it is 192.168.178.42.
+- Install and start the add-on `Mosquitto broker`
-- Install and start this add-on.
+- Install and start this add-on (addon-syrlex2mqtt).
 For a first set up you may want to enable verbose logging.
-- Install and start the add-on `Mosquitto broker`
 - Next, a DNS server needs to be installed: Therefore install the Home Assistant add-on `Dnsmasq`.
 In the configuration tab of Dnsmasq, enable `Log Queries` and put the following under `Hosts`; replace 192.168.178.42 with the IP of your Home Assistant Server:
 ```
 - host: connect.saocal.pl